af83/ucengine-docs/faq.md

     > ln -s /usr/lib/yaws `/usr/lib/erlang/lib`

-## Who's the devil behind U.C.Engine ?
+## Who's the devil behind U.C.Engine?

 Some folks of [af83](http://af83.com/).

-## Do you destroy your community ?
+## Do you destroy your community?

 See [How to destroy your community](http://lwn.net/Articles/370157/) on lwn.